Chapter 21

 15. Si quis hac aqua utatur etiam semel, moriatur.

-16. Si illi quattuor milites nos secuti essent, non ausi essemus armas in navibus ponere.
+16. Si illi quattuor milites nos secuti essent, non ausi essemus armas

 17. Haec cena bona erit, dummondo sale utaris.